fastly/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 * `id` – The ID of the Service.
 * `active_version` – The currently active version of your Fastly Service.
+* `cloned_version` - The latest cloned version by the provider.
+The value gets only set after running `terraform apply`.

 The `dynamicsnippet` block exports: